youcan-shop/youcan-ui/.github/ISSUE_TEMPLATE/feature-request-template.md

 ---
-name: Feature Request Template
+name: 🚀 Feature Request
 about: "For feature requests.
 Please search for existing issues first.
 Also see CONTRIBUTING."

 ---

-**Please Describe The Problem To Be Solved**
+# Feature Request

+## Description

-(Replace This Text: Please present a concise description of the problem to be addressed by this feature request.
-Please be clear what parts of the problem are considered to be in-scope and out-of-scope.)
+[Provide a concise description of the feature you are requesting.]

-**(Optional): Suggest A Solution**
-(Replace This Text: A concise description of your preferred solution.
-Things to address include:
-* Details of the technical implementation
-* Tradeoffs made in design decisions
-* Caveats and considerations for the future

-If there are multiple solutions, please present each one separately.
-Save comparisons for the very end.)
+## Use Case

+[Explain the use case or scenario where this feature would be beneficial.]

+## Priority

+[Indicate the priority level for this feature request (e.g., Low, Medium, High).]

+## Suggested Solution

+[If you have any ideas or suggestions on how this feature could be implemented, share them here.
+Include any relevant details or considerations.]

+## Additional Information

+[Any other information you think might be relevant to the feature request.]